populationgenomics/cpg-infrastructure/docs/set-1249-igv-proxy-design.md

 New driver tests, in the style of `test/test_seqera_infrastructure.py`:

 - prod payload matches the ticket's shape with `-main` names (`include_test_buckets` off);
+- a `setup_test: false` dataset contributes `-main` but never `-test`, in either payload;
+- exactly one `pulumi.warn` per deploy, stating the access granted and naming only the dev-readable datasets; and **no** warning when the dev proxy is granted nothing — a prod-only deploy (with `include_test_buckets` both off and on), a dev deploy where no participating dataset has a test namespace, and a deploy where no dataset participates at all;
 - `include_test_buckets` on ⇒ prod payload gains the `-test` names and a prod test-bucket binding is emitted;
 - `include_test_buckets` on **and** `gcp.dev` set ⇒ the dev payload still contains only